falkr/ttm4175/pages/unit-cs1/teamwork.md

 We can see that the entry consists of 7 fields, which are
 1. username `tom`
-2. password `x` means that the encrypted password is stored in the /etc/shadow file
+2. password `x` means that the hashed password is stored in the /etc/shadow file
 3. user id (UID), which is the uid of the user, in this case it is: 1001
 4. group id (UID), which is the gid of the user, in this case it is: 1001
 5. user id information (comment), which is an extra information about the user, in this case it is empty `,,,`